Purpose

 |

-| table_column_group_option/index_column_group_option | The columnstore options for the table or index.
-The following options are supported:
+| table_column_group_option/index_column_group_option | Specifies the columnar storage options for the table or index.
+The following table describes the options.

 |

-| SKIP_INDEX | The skip index attribute of the column.
+| SKIP_INDEX | Specifies the Skip Index attribute of a column.
 Valid values:

 Notice